Wiley Nickel: Politics

-2006 State Senate election
+2006 state senate election

 Nickel ran in California's 12th State Senate district in 2006 against incumbent Republican Jeff Denham.
 He was called "a moderate Democrat" and the race was seen as potentially competitive.
-He spent $250,000 on advertisements, mainly funded by personal loans, with many airing in the Sacramento media market despite the district being in the Modesto region.
-He lost the general election to Denham, approximately 60%-40%.
+During the primary election, he spent $250,000 on advertisements, mainly funded by personal loans.
+The ads, which mainly ran in the Sacramento media market, did not mention what district he was running in or his party affiliation.
+He lost the general election to Denham, receiving 40.2% of the vote to Denham's 59.8%.

 Law

-Nickel is also a criminal defense attorney, having opened his law practice in Cary in 2011.
+Nickel was a criminal defense attorney, having opened his law practice in Cary in 2011.